akiipli/Allan/README.md

 Hierarchical IK chains.
 Hope that fixed works also there more or less.
 Submitted also "Scenes IK dc 1" to experiment this at home.

+--- Notes in hierarchycal IK.
+It is recommended to add IK chains after skeleton is complete.
+One can experiment adding more chains in Bind mode, but the additional bones need start from existing goals, if they continue the goal.
+Then adding IK chain on top of it makes proper hierarchy continuing from goal, else also reparenting these new goals works.